cemreefe/cemreefe.github.io/source/misc/bits.md

 ### 14 Oct 2024 23:29

-I quite like making client-side versions of useful things.
-See client-side pdf ocr by greg-tech <https://pdf.greg.technology/>
+I quite like making and or using client-side versions of useful things.
+This here is a good client-side pdf OCR implementation by greg-tech <https://pdf.greg.technology/>

 ### 03 Oct 2024 14:00